Rand Merchant Investment Holdings: History

-Post Restructure

 The RMBH restructure was completed on 7 March 2011 and the shares of RMIH started trading at the JSE on the same day.
 This restructure was made possible due to the common shareholding in RMB Holding, Remgro and FirstRand.
 However, to date RMB Holdings and RMI Holdings share the same management team and resources under a management contract.

 In January 2016, the firm changed its name to Rand Merchant Investment Holdings.
 This was in line with the firm's strategy to invest in the broader financial services sector and beyond the insurance industry.
 In the same year, RMI Holdings announced that it would be selling its entire shareholding in RMB-SI to Santam.

 In 2022, RMIH holding embarked on a restructure of its operations.
 This involved the unbundling its entire stake in Discovery Limited and Momentum Metropolitan Holdings Limited to its shareholders and the sale of its stake Hastings Group Holdings plc.
-The company also resolved to change its name to OUTsurance Group.
+The company also changed its name to OUTsurance Group.

-Member companies

-The companies that compose RMI Holdings include:
+Investment portfolio